Steve-Tech/Blog/_posts/2021-10-15-qnap-switch-serial-console.md

 title:  "Things you can do with a QNAP Switch's Serial Console"
 ---

 I have a QNAP QSW-M408-4C and I was wondering what the serial console port was used for, especially since it wasn't documented anywhere.
-Well it turns out it's a full TTY terminal in LEDE Linux.
-Thanks to [u/sinisterpisces's post](https://www.reddit.com/r/qnap/comments/ofv6ge/qswm21082c_console_port_do_i_need_a_special_usb/) who inspired me to find out more about it.
+Well it turns out it's a full TTY terminal in LEDE Linux.<!--more--> Thanks to [u/sinisterpisces's post](https://www.reddit.com/r/qnap/comments/ofv6ge/qswm21082c_console_port_do_i_need_a_special_usb/) who inspired me to find out more about it.

 #### Requirements
 * You will need a Cisco compatible RJ45 Console Port to Serial/USB adapter